-Alexandre was part of Lyon’s Under-18 team that won their league in 2007-08 season.
-His performances earned him a call up to Lyon’s reserve team.
+Alexandre was part of the Lyon Under-18 team that won their league in 2007-08 season.
+His performances earned him a call-up to Lyon’s reserve team.

 Lacazette scored 17 goals in 41 appearances for the French club’s second string between 2007 and 2009.